 - Critically appraise and synthesise published research literature using appropriate methods

-- Communicate research findings clearly to different audiences, and design an appropriate strategy for achieving impact from population health research findings
+- Communicate research plans and findings to different audiences, and design an appropriate strategy for achieving impact from population health science research

 Principles of Epidemiology